 Secrets to a Good Rise

-My favorite way to ensure the rolls rise beautifully is to make them a cozy place in the microwave.
+My favorite way to ensure the sweet rolls rise beautifully is to make them a cozy place in the microwave.

 Here’s how to do it: